 You may leave the hospital with a special type of bandage over your incision called Mepiplex.
-This bandage is to be kept overtop of your incision for one week after your operation or until the surgeon tells you to remove it.
+This bandage is to be kept overtop of your incision for two-weeks after your operation.
 Don't worry if your bandage falls off or if it becomes unusable - you can replace the bandage with a gauze dressing and paper tape that can be found at most pharmacies.
-The Mepiplex can be left on while showering but do not submerge the dressing in a bath.
+The Mepiplex can be left on while showering but do not soak the dressing.
 If you have a gauze dressing, you can change the gauze daily or every few days.
 Remove the gauze before showering (if you have glue) and reapply with a dry, clean gauze.
 Inspect your incision daily for any redness or drainage.
 Call your surgeon if drainage continues for more than four days after you leave the hospital.